AIR-Bench/AIR-Bench/scripts/README.md

 evaluation = AIRBench(
     benchmark_version="AIR-Bench_24.04",
-    task_types="long-doc",      # remove this line if you want to evaluate on all tasks domains="arxiv",            # remove this line if you want to evaluate on all domains languages="en",             # remove this line if you want to evaluate on all languages cache_dir="<CACHE_DIR>"     # path to the cache directory (**NEED ~52GB FOR FULL BENCHMARK**) )
+    task_types=["long-doc"],    # remove this line if you want to evaluate on all task types domains=["arxiv"],          # remove this line if you want to evaluate on all domains languages=["en"],           # remove this line if you want to evaluate on all languages cache_dir="<CACHE_DIR>"     # path to the cache directory (**NEED ~52GB FOR FULL BENCHMARK**) )